-Copies of documents incorporated by reference in this Prospectus are available as long as the Notes are outstanding from the registered office of the Parent. outstanding from the registered office of the rateful.
+Copies of documents incorporated by reference in this Prospectus are available as long as the Notes are outstanding from the registered office of the Parent.

-4. DESCRIPTION OF THE ISSUER
+DESCRIPTION OF THE ISSUER 4

 General Information

 The Issuer is a directly and indirectly wholly owned subsidiary of Ferrovial, S.A. (the "Parent").
 The Issuer was incorporated in Madrid on 9 May 2006 as a corporation (sociedad anónima) for an indefinite period under the name of Baroslia, S.A. and changed its name to Ferrovial Emisiones, S.A. on 7 July 2008.
 It is currently registered in the Mercantile Register of Madrid in volume 22873, sheet 84, page M-409577 and entry 1.